insightbuilder/matrix_synapse_automator_scripts/README.md

 These scripts SHOULD NOT be used on production server, if you Don't Know.
 Output of executing the scripts will be your sole responsibility.

 Happy Automating..

+### Version Updates

+* v0.2 : 12-Nov-2023 : InsightBuilder

+    - Worked on the api_viewer.py script to explore the sync() and the sync_forever() methods

+    - Importing python-dotenv module so the user, password and server variables can be accessed from the .env file.
+    Place the .env file in the root of the folder. .env file example as follows.

+    '''
+    .env file:
+    OPENAI_API_KEY="yourKey"
+    SERVER="ur.homeserver.in"
+    USER="@demo:ur.homeserver.in"
+    PASS="1thetd"
+    '''

+    - Added sync_data variable in scripts to get the next_batch token before executing any operation.
+    The next_batch token can be used when trying to sync messages or invites from a particular token This will save bandwidth, and token charges (if using AI models)

+    - Updated gbot_msgsender_script with try except block to catch if the file provided is not present